 Due to continuous development of the meter's software, the actual appearance of the display, in case of some of the functions, may slightly differ from the display presented in this operating manual.

 2 Main menu

 The main screen is available:

-- after the meter has been turned on, - at any time after the icon has been selected on the display (does not apply to the recorder).
+- after the meter has been turned on, - at any time after the recorder).